JamperCin/FormsCreator/README.md

 ```

-**: Sample forms should follow this format in order to be renderred :**
+**Sample forms should follow this format in order to be renderred :**
 Note : Every field should have a unique code and every page should have a unique code as well

 The various supported views for now that can be rendered include: